High Court makes it easier for president to remove CFPB head

-WASHINGTON (AP) — The Supreme Court is making it easier for the president to fire the head of the Consumer Financial Protection Bureau.
+WASHINGTON (AP) — The Supreme Court on Monday made it easier for the president to fire the head of the Consumer Financial Protection Bureau.

-The high court on Monday struck from the law that created the agency restrictions on when the president can remove the bureau’s director.
+The justices struck down restrictions on when the president can remove the bureau’s director.

 “The agency may … continue to operate, but its Director, in light of our decision, must be removable by the President at will,” Chief Justice John Roberts wrote.